ACNP Honorific Awards

 *Nominators will ask the nominee to provide their Biosketch and assist with compiling the required metrics.
 Individuals who believe that they meet the qualifications for the award are encouraged to request a nomination from a qualified scientist.
 Note: neither the nominee nor the nominator is required to be an ACNP member.

 The recipient of the Elkes Research Award must be within fifteen (15) years of their terminal training position as of December 31st of the current year (i.e., post-doctoral training; residency or fellowship training for M.D.’s who did not do post-doctoral training).
-Nominees can request extensions based on work interruptions due to parental leave, dependent care, illness or other extenuating circumstances.
-Recipients who have had a significant life event may include background information in their nomination about the life event for the committee to consider (e.g. birth of a child, childcare, illness of individual, care for an ill family member, personal or family tragedy, etc.).
+Nominees can request extensions based on work interruptions due to parental leave, dependent care, illness, or other extenuating circumstances.
+Recipients who have had a significant life event may include background information in their nomination about the life event for the committee to consider (e.g., birth of a child, childcare, illness of individual, care for an ill family member, personal or family tragedy, etc.).
 They do not need to be a member of the ACNP or a citizen of the United States.
-Nomination of women and minorities is highly encouraged.
+Nomination of women and individuals from historically excluded groups is highly encouraged.

 Click here to view previous award winners.